Works

 Dr Alan Finkel AC

-An intimate study of Dr Finkel with a darker palette and more aggressive OAM ring treatment.
-The concentric interference structures dominate the space around the subject, foregrounding the wave-state periphery.
-Where the large-format portrait places Finkel within the landscape of national science, the study strips that context away — leaving only the observer and the spiralling structures of light that surround him.
+An intimate study with a darker palette and a harder ring treatment.
+The concentric wave structures dominate the space around the subject, foregrounding the uncollapsed state.
+Where the large portrait places Finkel in the world of national science, this one leaves only the observer and everything he has not yet looked at.

-Professor Elisabetta Barberio · SABRE Dark Matter Experiment, University of Melbourne
+Professor Elisabetta Barberio · Particle Physics, University of Melbourne

-Professor Elisabetta Barberio is a particle physicist at the University of Melbourne and the lead scientist of the SABRE experiment — a dark matter detection project using ultra-pure sodium iodide crystals to search for weakly interacting massive particles.
-The experiment is housed at the Stawell Underground Physics Laboratory, one kilometre beneath rural Victoria, in the first underground physics laboratory in the Southern Hemisphere.
+Professor Elisabetta Barberio is a particle physicist at the University of Melbourne and the lead scientist of the SABRE experiment, a dark matter detection project using ultra pure sodium iodide crystals to search for the invisible matter that makes up most of the universe.
+She directs the ARC Centre of Excellence for Dark Matter Particle Physics, and the laboratory built for the experiment, a kilometre beneath rural Victoria, is the first underground physics laboratory in the Southern Hemisphere.

 Entered, Archibald Prize 2026